Inferring birth versus death dynamics for ecological interactions in stochastic heterogeneous populations: Abstract

 \section{Abstract}

-{ In this paper, we study the significance of ecological interactions and separation of birth and death dynamics in heterogeneous stochastic populations.
+{ In this paper, we study the significance of ecological interactions and separation of birth and death dynamics in stochastic heterogeneous populations via general birth-death processes.
 Interactions can manifest through the birth dynamics, the death dynamics, or some combination of the two.
-The underlying mechanisms are important but often implicit in data.
-We propose an inference method for disambiguating the types of interaction and the birth and death processes from time series data of a stochastic $n$-type heterogeneous population.
+The underlying microscopic mechanisms are important but often implicit in population-level data.
+We propose an inference method for disambiguating the types of interaction and the birth and death processes from population size time series data of a stochastic $n$-type heterogeneous population.
 The interspecies interactions considered can be competitive, antagonistic, or mutualistic.
-The inference method is then validated in the example of two-type Lotka-Volterra dynamics.
-Utilizing stochastic fluctuations enables us to estimate additional parameters in a stochastic Lotka-Volterra model, which are not identifiable in a deterministic model.
-We also show that different pairs of birth and death rates with the same net growth rate manifest different time series statistics and survival probabilities. }
+We show that different pairs of birth and death rates with the same net growth rate result in different time series statistics.
+Then, the inference method is validated in the example of a birth-death process inspired by the two-type Lotka-Volterra interaction dynamics.
+Utilizing stochastic fluctuations enables us to estimate additional parameters in this stochastic Lotka-Volterra model, which are not identifiable in a deterministic model. }

 \keywords{Parameter Identifiability and Inference, Stochastic Processes, Population Dynamics, Ecology and Evolution, Mathematical Oncology, Birth-Death Dynamics}